Oil prices steady as US crude draw limits downside

 The larger than expected draw in U.S. stocks limited losses, Kelty added.

-Investors are also expecting that the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, a group known as OPEC+, will rein in some voluntary output cuts in October.
+Investors are also expecting that the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, a group known as OPEC+, may reconsider its plan to gradually unwind some output cuts in October.

-Concerns over how OPEC+ production would pan out in the fourth quarter if the cuts are lifted has exacerbated price weakness, though they could be paused or reversed, if needed.
+OPEC+ has said the plan to raise output could be paused or reversed if needed.

 “The downward pressure on prices makes it increasingly likely that OPEC+ will have to scrap their plans for gradually increasing supply from October.
 Failing to do so, will likely put further pressure on prices,” ING analysts said in a note.